 Exhibit Suggestions for county fair: create one of the following; either a napkin/letter holder, birdhouse or foot stool.
-Patterns can be found on the following website: http://web.extension.illinois.edu/jsw/winnebago4h/.
 This level of woodworking does not REQUIRE refinishing.

 Any item made of wood constructed or refinished by the member, appropriate for their age, skills and ability in this project.
 Pre-cut kits assembled by the member are not acceptable.
 Exhibits must be portable, and cannot be exhibited on a trailer.